Kourtney Kardashian Faces Lip Ring Backlash Amid Scott Disick Reunion Rumors

 “Whenever Scott brought up the subject of getting married, she practically laughed in his face.
 The sarcastic comments left him feeling angry and foolish,” the insider explained.

-To see more of Kourtney Kardashian and her family, including Scott Disick and their kids, tune into Keeping Up With the Kardashians Season 13 on Sunday nights starting on March 12.
+To see more of Kourtney Kardashian and her family, including Scott Disick and their kids, tune into Keeping Up with the Kardashians Season 13 on Sunday nights starting on March 12.

 [Featured Image by Slaven Vlasic/Getty Images]